pushkar100/Machine-Learning-Notes/descriptive-statistics(prerequsite1).md

 Examples where random assignment works well are Gender, Age, Wealth, etc (depending upon the context of the experiment to be conducted).

+### Random v/s Convenience Samples:

+Random samples are assumed to NOT be biased and treats every perso equally (like mentioned above).
+Convenience samples are the opposite of random samples since it forms the set of people who are conveniently picked (Example: Friends & relatives).
+They may be biased and not be representative of the population.